bondy-io/bondy/apps/bondy/doc/bondy_subscriber.md

 * [Function Index](#index)
 * [Function Details](#functions)

-This module implements a local WAMP subscriber that applies the user provided function when handling each event.
+This module implements a supervised process (gen_server) that acts as a local WAMP subscriber that when received an EVENT applies the user provided function.

 __Behaviours:__ [`gen_server`](gen_server.md).